A complete guide to selecting an Electronic Lab Notebook (ELN) for your lab

 Define your electronic lab notebook needs: 15 questions to ask

 It is hard to expect that one software would match all your needs by 100%.
 A good way to start is by defining what exactly you need from electronic lab notebooks.
 Which functions are “must have” and which are “nice to have”?

 Are you looking for a solution that would just provide the digital way to write notes, or do you have more functionalities in mind?

 Many labs actually require more than just simple note-taking.
 The needs extend to putting each note in the context of an experiment, and even broader, the entire project.

 That is why the capabilities of today’s ELNs extend beyond note and record keeping.
 They provide scope for individual work, team collaboration, data, inventory and project management.

-Some solutions go even further with their set of functionalities, to meet the requirements set by regulatory authorities, such as the FDA’s CFR 21 Part 11, to guarantee data integrity (check out SciNote Premium Plans).
+Some solutions go even further with their set of functionalities, to meet the requirements set by regulatory authorities, such as the FDA’s CFR 21 Part 11, or GMP & GLP guidelines to guarantee data integrity.

 Needs and benefits differ from lab to lab, researcher to researcher, but we can still sum up that a good electronic lab notebook can make sure all your data will be organized, searchable and annotated.
 The benefits which paper notebooks are struggling with in today’s digital age.